 I’ve written about my father-in-law Pete’s exploits in video poker.
 At age 87, when most folks take it easy, Pete wanted to learn video poker so I taught him everything he needed to know to play skillfully.
 He was a very good student and it didn’t take him long to learn how to play like a pro.
 In fact, over a period of four years he’s been on quite a tear, including hitting two royal flushes within 24 hours on his 90th birthday.
 His video poker bankroll had quintupled over four years (no, I’m not kidding) because of his skills.

-Pete used to play single-line Jacks or Better machines.
+Pete used to play single-line Jacks-or-Better machines.
 He knew the playing strategy for this game cold and he knew which casinos offer this game at full pay (meaning machines that offer the highest payoffs for winning hands).
-He visited us one fall to Vegas for two weeks and I thought it would be a good time to introduce him to multi-line Jacks or better games, since the full pay version is readily available in several Las Vegas casinos.
+He visited us one fall in Vegas for two weeks and I thought it would be a good time to introduce him to multi-line Jacks-or-Better games, since the full-pay version is readily available in several Las Vegas casinos.

 For those unfamiliar with multi-line video poker games, here is how they work.
 I’ll use a Three Play game as an example, although the concept is the same for Five, Ten, etc. Play games.

 With a Triple Play game, you must wager three times as much as you would on a single-line game because you will be dealt three hands instead of one.
 Normally, Pete plays a quarter denomination machine and with max coins bet per hand, his total wager per hand is five quarters or $1.25.
 On the Triple Play machine, you should also wager five quarters per hand, so for three lines, the total amount you wager per hand is $3.75 (i.e., three times as much as a single line game).